 The current Renault ZOE comes with a Z.E.
 50 battery with a capacity of 52 kilowatt hours; in other words a range of 395 kilometers (WLTP*).
 Housed behind this electric car’s diamond logo, a CCS Combo connector (optional) ensures the vehicle is compatible with the most powerful charging stations in Europe, such as the fast and rapid chargers found on highways, as well as a Type 2 connector for conventional charging terminals.

-The CCS Combo connector can be hooked up to the 50 kilowatt DC terminals found on highway charging stations for a record charge time (150 kilometers of range recovered in 30 minutes** on a rapid charging station!).
-The Type 2 connector is used to recharge the Renault ZOE battery on numerous public (and private) charging stations, particularly at 22 kilowatts where charging is optimized, and on other norm-compliant infrastructure, for example company, mall or municipal parking lots.
+The CCS Combo connector can be hooked up to the 50 kilowatt DC (Direct Current) terminals found on highway charging stations for a record charge time (150 kilometers of range recovered in 30 minutes** on a rapid charging station - power greater than or equal to 50 kilowatts).
+The Type 2 connector is used to recharge the Renault ZOE battery on numerous public (and private) charging stations, particularly at 22 kilowatts (alternating current), where charging is optimized, and on other norm-compliant infrastructure, for example company, mall or municipal parking lots.
 Lastly, it can also be used at home via a Wallbox or Green’up socket.

 ZOE can also recharge on rapid charging stations, where the cable connected to the terminal is plugged directly into the CCS Combo socket on the vehicle.